rkdarst/board-game-networks/README.rst

 -----

-All data is manually collected into a YAML format which provides some built-in integrity checking.
+All data is manually collected into a YAML format which provides some built-in referential integrity checking, yet is still easy to modify by hand.
 Then, it is complied (with more integrity checking) into other useful formats for downloading.
 Raw data is stored in this git repository, and processed data is put in the ``gh-pages`` branch and published on Github Pages.

 Data can be generated from the source with ``make all``.